distrochooser/distrochooser/README.md

 [distrochooser.de](http://distrochooser.de) for developing purposes.

 > Under development warning: I'm currently changing a lot of features of the software.
 I'm open to contributions and/ or suggestions.
-The sourcecode has still some flaws, for example.
+The sourcecode has still some flaws, for example the bootstrapping is not perfect.

 ## Contents of this repository